 Yeah.

-And so would Michigan, you're right.
+And so would Michigan.

 And so would Wisconsin, which has slipped away, which was at one point he was doing very well in.

-Uh yeah, you know, what do you think the biggest problem is?
+You know, what do you think the biggest problem is?

-I mean, I th I agree with that.
+I mean, I agree with that.

-But the state by state we've been discussing would take it away from.
+But the state-by-state we've been discussing would take it away from.

 Do you think Obamacare could push it back in his favor?

-I think uh look the the news on Obamacare is only good because it's proven that the Republicans are right and what Trump is saying is right, and the thing has probably got to be pulled back and w reworked at least and repealed and replaced.
+I think, look, the news on Obamacare is only good because it's proven that the Republicans are right and what Trump is saying is right.

-I mean, it makes his argument the argument is now made.
+I mean, it makes his argument, the argument is now made.

 I mean, a court would slam down the gavel and say, you know, we rule in favor of what the Republicans said would happen.